Updated 4th November 2020

 Now our Plant Centre is open again, we’ve got an excellent stock of some of the rarer plants everyone associates with Abbotsbury Gardens.
 We’ve been busy looking after our plants during the lockdown and have masses of even bigger and better plants ready to go.
 If you’ve looked at our images posted from the Gardens then we have most of these for sale plus many more unusual species all grown on site.

-We’re now open every day 11 to 4, but if you want to check if we have something available, you can email the nursery direct on firstname.lastname@example.org.
+We’re now open every day, but if you want to check if we have something available, you can email the nursery direct on firstname.lastname@example.org.